-- A Biological Assessment (BA) prepared to facilitate consultation with the U.S. Fish and Wildlife Service (USFWS) pursuant to the Section 7 of the federal Endangered Species Act (FESA) (Appendix G-1). - A Biological Assessment (BA) and Essential Fish Habitat (EFH) Assessment for the National Oceanic and Atmospheric Administration, Fisheries Service (NOAA Fisheries) addressing federally listed

-- anadromous fish, Critical Habitat designated by NOAA Fisheries, and EFH protected by the Magnuson-Stevens Fisheries Conservation Act (Appendix G-2). - A Technical Memorandum addressing the potential for species protected under California State law to be present on the Project Site (Appendix G-3). - An Aquatic Resource Delineation (ARD) Report which presents the results of the delineation of potential jurisdictional wetlands and waters of the United States (Appendix G-4).
-The ARD was submitted to USACE in April 2022 as part of a request for USACE preliminary Jurisdictional Determination. - A Jurisdictional Determination Technical Memorandum (Appendix G-6) was prepared following a USACE field verification site visit in October 27, 2023.
-The memorandum includes a revised ARD map, which will be used for permitting purposes at a future date.
+- A Biological Assessment (BA) prepared to facilitate consultation with the U.S. Fish and Wildlife Service (USFWS) pursuant to the Section 7 of the federal Endangered Species Act (FESA) (Appendix G-1). - A Biological Assessment (BA) and Essential Fish Habitat (EFH) Assessment for the National Oceanic and Atmospheric Administration, Fisheries Service (NOAA Fisheries) addressing federally listed anadromous fish, Critical Habitat designated by NOAA Fisheries, and EFH protected by the Magnuson-Stevens Fisheries Conservation Act (Appendix G-2). - A Technical Memorandum addressing the potential for species protected under California State law to be present on the Project Site (Appendix G-3). - An Aquatic Resource Delineation (ARD) Report was prepared that presents the results of the delineation of potential jurisdictional wetlands and waters of the United States (Appendix G-4).
+The ARD was submitted to USACE in April 2022 as part of a request for USACE preliminary Jurisdictional Determination. - A Jurisdictional Determination Technical Memorandum (Appendix G-6) was subsequently prepared following a USACE field verification site visit on October 27, 2023.
+On June 10, 2024, an Approved Jurisdictional Determination (AJD) was received with the final ARD map and table of jurisdictional features (Appendix G-8).
+The AJD will be used for permitting purposes at a future date.